thearn/Atlas/docs/overview.rst

 ============================================================

-The Atlas plugin is an OpenMDAO implementation of the design code used to model the AeroVelo Atlas quad-rotor human-powered helicopter.
-In 2012, the Atlas won the Igor I. Sikorsky Human Powered Helicopter Competition by successfully hovering for over 60 seconds at an altitude over 3 meters.
+The Atlas plugin is an OpenMDAO implementation of the design code used to model the `Aerovelo Atlas
+<http://www.aerovelo.com>`_ quad-rotor human-powered helicopter.
+In 2012, the Atlas won the
+Igor I. Sikorsky Human Powered Helicopter Competition by successfully hovering for over 60 seconds at an altitude over 3 meters.